31 products

 So, if you're looking for a pair of swim fins for training, you should opt for these short ones as they are easiest to use in a swimming pool.
 It is practically impossible to turn with the other two types of swim fins, as they are too large.

-Additionally, the last type of swim fins is so small that they can be controlled easily by the foot.
+Additionally, the last type of swim fins are so small that they can be controlled easily by your feet.

 Within these training swim fins, there are several different types from various brands.
 In competitive swimming, "DMC Elite Fins" are the most well-known and used.
 This is partly due to a strap around the heel, instead of a "full heel," becoming very popular among swimmers in recent years, which the aforementioned fins have.